End-time Warnings to the People of God

 Rev 2:13 I know your works, and where you dwell, even where Satan's seat is: and you hold fast my name, and have not denied my faith, even in those days wherein Antipas was my faithful martyr, who was slain among you, where Satan dwells.

-By holding fast Jesus' name, the called out were holding fast to His teachings, his truth of God (Joh 7:16; 8:40).
-And Satan will dwell and accuse among the people of God until he is resisted by holding fast to the truth (1Pe 5:8,9; Jas 4:7).
+By holding fast to Jesus' name and faith, the called out were holding fast to His teachings, His truth of God (Joh 7:16; 8:40).
+And the adversary will dwell and accuse among the people of God until he is resisted by holding fast to the truth (1Pe 5:8,9; Jas 4:7).

-Followers in Pergamum faced intense pressure to conform to civic religion, which often involved idolatrous feasts and sexual immorality.
+Followers of the Christ in Pergamum faced intense pressure to conform to civic religion, which often involved idolatrous feasts and sexual immorality.
 Pergamum’s believing followers were commended for standing firm in a spiritually oppressive environment.

 Rev 2:14 But I have a few things against you, because you have there them that hold the doctrine of Balaam , who taught Balac to cast a stumbling block before the children of Israel, to eat things sacrificed unto idols, and to commit fornication.